 Dr. Neil Rogachevsky: Tikvah Postdoctoral Fellow

 Neil Rogachevsky received his PhD in French history from the University of Cambridge in 2014.
 His dissertation, “The French Army and the Plebiscite of 1870,” is a study of civilian-military relations in the French Second Empire.
 In addition to Cambridge, Dr. Rogachevsky did graduate work at the Ecole Normale Supérieure in Paris, Georgetown, the Hebrew University of Jerusalem, and the University of Toronto.
 His academic work has appeared in French History as well as in the volume Diaspora Lobbies and the U.S. Government, published in 2014 by NYU press.
 A native of Toronto, Dr. Rogachevsky received his BA from McGill University.
-Dr. Rogachevsky is also a journalist and essayist whose writings have appeared in the Wall Street Journal, Mosaic, The American Interest, The Atlantic, Commentary, The Claremont Review of Books, Haaretz and other publications.
+Dr. Rogachevsky is also a journalist and essayist whose writings have appeared in the Wall Street Journal, Mosaic, The American Interest, The Atlantic, Commentary, Haaretz and other publications.
 Curriculum Vitae

 Dr. Matt Holbreich: Resident Scholar